TheIoTLearningInitiative/IntelEdison/documentation/Workshops00.md

 # The Setup

-> For a more detailed training on Intel Edison Yocto Linux Distribution please follow [Embedded Linux](https://theiotlearninginitiative.gitbooks.io/embedded-linux/content/)
+> For a more detailed training on Intel Edison Yocto Linux Distribution please follow [The IoT Learning Initiative Embedded Linux](https://theiotlearninginitiative.gitbooks.io/embedded-linux/content/)

 Time